 It’s hard to beat sunsets in the Masai Mara and Serengeti reserves, but a photo of you with an elephant and Mount Kilimanjaro in the background is one that will be handed down for generations.

 Planning your trip based on the recommendations of friends and acquaintances.
 While they have your best interest at heart, your friends have seen only what was on their itinerary and haven’t visited all the camps and lodges in the vicinity, so they don’t have a full picture of what’s available.
-We do, and we’ll use our expertise to create an experience that will meet your every need and wish.

 Don’t fall for trading your T-shirt or baseball cap for something in a gift shop.
 This is a common invitation, but you’ll inevitably be asked to pay cash as well (the item is always worth more than an article of clothing), meaning you’ll both pay for it and lose your shirt (or hat) in the bargain.
 In other words, it’s never a fair trade.